nextbigsoundinc/Dotfiles/README.md

 ----

-All dotfiles are fully documented with usage syntax and examples.
+All dotfiles are documented with usage syntax and examples.
 For convenience, you can enter `git aliases` at any time to list all available git aliases.

 #### Example Workflow